Funeral director: History

-Across successive cultures, religion remained a prime motive for securing a body against decay and/or arranging burial in a planned manner; some considered the fate of departed souls to be fixed and unchangeable (e.g., ancient Mesopotamia) and considered care for a grave to be more important than the actual burial.
+Across successive cultures, religion remained a prime motive for securing a body against decay and/or arranging burial in a planned manner; some considered the fate of departed souls to be fixed and unchangeable (e.g. ancient Mesopotamia) and considered care for a grave to be more important than the actual burial.

 In ancient Rome, wealthy individuals trusted family to care for their corpse, but funeral rites would feature professional mourners: most often actresses who would announce the presence of the funeral procession by wailing loudly.
-Other paid actors would don the masks of ancestors and recreate their personalities, dramatizing the exploits of their departed scion.
+Other paid actors would don the masks of ancestors and recreate their personalities, dramatizing the exploits of their departed descendant.
 These purely ceremonial undertakers of the day nonetheless had great religious and societal impact; a larger number of actors indicated greater power and wealth for the deceased and their family.

 Modern ideas about proper preservation of the dead for the benefit of the living arose in the European Age of Enlightenment.
-Dutch scientist Frederik Ruysch's work attracted the attention of royalty and legitimized postmortem anatomy.
+Dutch scientist Frederik Ruysch's work attracted the attention of royalty and legitimized the study of anatomy using cadavers.
 Most importantly, Ruysch developed injected substances and waxes that could penetrate the smallest vessels of the body and seal them against decay.

 Historically, from ancient Egypt to Greece and Rome to the early United States, women typically did all of the preparation of dead bodies.
-They were called "Layers out of the dead".
-Mid nineteenth century, gender roles within funeral service in the United States began to change.
-Late nineteenth century it became a male dominated industry with the development of Funeral Directors, which changed the funeral industry both locally and nationally.
+They were called "layers out of the dead".
+In the mid-19th century, gender roles within funeral service in the United States began to change.
+In the late 19th century, the industry became male dominated with the development of funeral directors, which changed the funeral industry both locally and nationally.

 Role in the United States

-In 2003, 15 percent of corporately owned funeral homes were owned by one of three corporations.
+In 2003, 15 percent of corporately owned funeral homes in the US were owned by one of three corporations.
 The majority of morticians work in small, independent family-run funeral homes.
 The owner usually hires two or three other morticians to help them.
 Often, this hired help is in the family, perpetuating the family's ownership.
 Other firms that were family-owned have been acquired and are operated by large corporations such as Service Corporation International, though such homes usually trade under their pre-acquisition names.

+The funeral industry remains one of the most segregated industries in America, particularly in the South.
+Due to discrimination, black funerals were traditionally done by Black-owned businesses employing Black funeral directors, which has persisted.

 Most funeral homes have one or more viewing rooms, a preparation room for embalming, a chapel, and a casket selection room.
 They usually have a hearse for transportation of bodies, a flower car, and limousines.
 They also normally sell caskets and urns.